storpool/ixgbevf-udevhelper/README.md

 Optional set MTU to the VF interface
 <EXPANDED_VFNAME_TEMPLATE>_MTU=<MTU>

+* disable spoofchk on the VF interface
+# Default is 'on', to turn off set:
+<EXPANDED_VFNAME_TEMPLATE>_SPOOFCHK='off'

-For example to create two VF interfaces on eth2 and one VF interface on eth3 with corresponding PCI slot names 0000:04:00.0 and 0000:04:00.1 with VLANS 24 and 42 on eth2 and VLAN 1000 on eth3 and all with mtu 9000:
+For example to create two VF interfaces on eth2 and one VF interface on eth3 with corresponding PCI slot names 0000:04:00.0 and 0000:04:00.1 with VLANS 24 and 42 on eth2 and VLAN 1000 on eth3 and all with mtu 9000 with spoof check disabled on second VF on eth2:
 ```bash
 PCI_SLOT_LIST="0000:04:00.0,0000:04:00.1"
 PCI_NUMVFS_LIST=2,1